 - 7G-Tronic (7G Tronic Plus since 2010)

-One of the main differences between the 722.6 5-Speed and 722.9 7-Speed transmissions is that in the 7G Tronic the Transmission Control Module (TCU) is integrated inside the transmission.
+One of the main differences between the 722.6 5-Speed and 722.9 7-Speed transmissions is that in the 7G Tronic, the Transmission Control Module (TCU) is integrated inside the transmission.
 The TCU is mounted on top of the valve body.
 While in the previous automatic transmission, the TCU was installed outside the transmission.
-By installing the TCU on top of the valve body Mercedes was able to reduce the length of the wires between the valve body and the TCU.
+By installing the TCU on top of the valve body, Mercedes could reduce the length of the wires between the valve body and the TCU.

 - S – Sport – Car Starts in 1St Gear

 - C- Comfort – Starts in Second Gear

 7G Tronic Transmission Problems – 722.9xxx